Governor of Khmelnytskyi Oblast

-The Governor of Khmelnytskyi Oblast is the head of executive branch for the Khmelnytskyi Oblast.
+The governor of Khmelnytskyi Oblast is the head of executive branch for the Khmelnytskyi Oblast.

-The office of Governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister of Ukraine, to serve a four-year term.
+The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister of Ukraine, to serve a four-year term.

-The official residence for the Governor is located in Khmelnytskyi.
+The official residence for the governor is located in Khmelnytskyi.
+Reception of citizens is held at the following address: Khmelnytskyi, Independence Square, House of Soviets.